vanng822/ramlich/README.md

 docker compose up
 ```

 ```bash
 open http://localhost:8585/request_event/$(curl http://localhost:8181/today | jq -r .meta.request_event_id)
 ```
+If all go fast you should expect some response else refresh the link!

 ## Other
 - Singel instance with once_cell